Sunday, 5 May 2024

 The One that started it all.
 The Tenth Planet may feel a little clumsy, in places, but it still has a very fun energy to it.
 Part of its charm is definitely caused by a sort of retrospective enjoyment.
 Every fan knows the importance of this story so we can't help but be a bit excited about it.
 Particularly as we watch it for the first time.

 But, beyond that, it's still a pretty decent tale.
 Especially since it uses several conventions that we haven't really seen in the show yet.
 It's the first story, for instance, that takes place in the near future.
 Up until this adventure, everything on Earth was either in the distant past, the present day or the far-flung future.
 It was interesting to dip just a few years ahead of the transmission date (and laugh just a little bit at how Snowcap Base still used a film projector - surely they would have had a TV and VCR?!)
 It's also the first time that the entire world is confronted with undeniable evidence of extra-terrestrial life.
 Everyone around the globe is aware that Mondas has entered its orbit and the Cybermen seem to make their presence known to all of the Earth.
-Prior to this, alien involvement on our planet had during current times been much more covert.
+Prior to this, invasions of our planet during had been much more covert.

 I have discussed, before, the General Gripe that people have with this story.
 They feel as though Hartnell's Doctor should have had a stronger presence in the plot.
 They tend to be particularly upset that he ducks out for all of Part Three.
 But I think emphasizing his frailty during his final hours works just fine.
 I also think he actually does still have a decent role to play in the whole thing.
 In the end, it is still his advice that results in the destruction of Mondas.